4.9

 • Institution: Cornell University

-• Graduation Date: Provide the year of completion
+• Graduation Date: Include the year you completed the degree, if available.

 Takeaway